expandpi/kali-repo/README.md

 # kali-repo

-> script to add kali repo to aptitude system.
+> script to add kali repo to ubuntu/debian.

-> Use it in VPS

 # Note: run this script as root